Asimina triloba: Interactions with animals

 Pawpaw defends against herbivory by producing strong-smelling natural toxins known as acetogenins.
 Pawpaw leaves, twigs, and bark are therefore seldom consumed by rabbits, deer, or goats, nor by insects.
 However, the larva of the Pawpaw sphinx moth feeds on pawpaw leaves and mules have been seen eating the leaves in Maryland.
 The fruit pulp is readily consumed by mammals, including opossums, foxes, squirrels and raccoons.

+A female zebra swallowtail (Eurytides marcellus) laying an egg on an emerging pawpaw leaf.
+Young pawpaw leaves are preferred for oviposition.

 Larvae of the zebra swallowtail (Eurytides marcellus), a butterfly, feed exclusively on young leaves of A. triloba and various other pawpaw (Asimina) species, but do not occur in great numbers on the plants.
 Chemicals consumed by the caterpillars confer protection throughout the butterflies' lives, as trace amounts of acetogenins remain present, making them unpalatable to birds and other predators.
 A partially citizen-led project in Pittsburgh, Pennsylvania is working on restoring pawpaw for the purpose of encouraging return of the zebra swallowtail as well as the general restoration of riparian areas.

 In June 2024 a zebra swallowtail was documented laying eggs on a backyard pawpaw plant in Pittsburgh.
 This was the first time that this butterfly species was seen there since industrialization and river slope destruction had decimated its plant host.
 A local news editorial wrote, "The return of the zebra swallowtail, after 87 years, is a huge success for naturalists, conservationists and native tree lovers....
-Organizations like Grow Pittsburgh, Tree Pittsburgh, the Pittsburgh Parks Conservancy and dedicated chat groups for Pittsburgh conservationists made the zebra swallowtail butterfly’s restoration possible."
+Organizations like Grow Pittsburgh, Tree Pittsburgh, the Pittsburgh Parks Conservancy and dedicated chat groups for Pittsburgh conservationists made the zebra swallowtail butterfly's restoration possible."

 Other insects that have evolved the ability to consume pawpaws include Talponia plummeriana, the pawpaw peduncle borer, whose larvae can be found in flowers, and Omphalocera munroei, the asimina webworm, whose larvae mostly feed upon leaves.
 Drosophila suzukii, the spotted wing drosophila, and Zaprionus indianus, the African fig fly, have been recorded developing within pawpaw fruit collected in Connecticut, United States, marking the first known use of a member of the Annonaceae family by D. suzukii and an expansion of the known host range of Z. indianus.